discopat1/Friend-finder-express/README.md

 # Friend-finder-express

-This is a friend matching application using node and express

-User can answer some survey questions and see what Game of Thrones best matches their personality
+This is a friend matching application.
+User can answer some survey questions and see what Game of Thrones best matches their personality.

+# Built with
+* HTML
+* CSS
+* Bootstrap
+* Node.JS
+* Express

+# Author
+Patrick Neff